sasilver75/obsidian/RedPajama v2.md

 - These annotations provide a way for an LLM developer to easily slice and filter the data, combining these into a new data quality pipeline to create their own pre-training dataset.

 The authors note that other data sources like Wikipedia are available in RedPajama-V1, and they encourage us to enrich our data mixtures with [[The Stack]] for code and [[s2orc]] for scientific articles.

+They use [[CCNet]] pipelines (due to light processing), and keep five languages in this release (English, French, Spanish, Italian, German).

+==There's some really great information in this blog post, I encourage me to read it later!==